 - Sol#8 and 9 propose to use Reset ID to identify profiles that require synchronization.
 The concept of Reset ID is well known from legacy protocols.
 However the granularity of restoration is pre-set.
 Even if the impacted profiles turn out to be limited, synchronization signalling burden cannot be reduced beyond granularity of Reset-ID.

 - Sol#19 does not require the usage of the NF profile.
 The usage of the NF profile to include information about potential UDR data inconsistency, including information about impacted subscribers and inconsistency time period, does over complicate the NF profile definition and usage, including information of a different nature than the one included today.
 As well, the need to use NRF Discovery service to get this Restoration information is outside the purpose of this service.

+- Sol#XC proposes to use DNN/S-NSSAI as new granularity to identify profiles that requires synchronization, it can be utilized to limit the scope of the synchronization to limit combinations of DNN/S-NSSAI(s), and can be further utilized together with Reset ID proposed in Sol#9.

 7.1.3 Notification path from UDR to NF (Evaluation of Solutions for Key Issue#6)